galhardogabriel/covid-19/README.md

 # covid-19

+DATASET DEPRECATED.
+REPOSITORY TO BE UPDATED, IT WORKS FOR ANY ANALYSIS WITH TIMESERIES ENDING UP TO 14TH DECEMBER

 Data Visualization in a convenient user-friendly format for viewing Covid-19 data Worldwide

 I created basically two functions that takes your preferences as arguments and plot it for you.